We are delighted to announce the Christchurch Model EU 2022!

 The project organises Model EU training and simulations for high school students and Professional Learning Development (PLD) workshops for teachers.
 The Model EU training and simulation events provide students with practical, hands-on experience of the EU’s processes and challenges.
 Participants are introduced to the EU, its governance and the event subject through interactive and self-directed learning.
 Themes are relevant to young people and relate to current developments in the EU.

-With the help of a grant from the Erasmus+ Jean Monnet Programme of the European Commission, the EUCN and NCRE are pleased to offer Model EU Training and Simulation events as well as Professional Learning Development Workshops for Teachers across New Zealand.
+With the help of a grant from the Erasmus+ Jean Monnet Programme of the European Commission and the NCRE, we are pleased to offer Model EU Training and Simulation events as well as Professional Learning Development Workshops for teachers across New Zealand.

 What is a Model EU event?

-The EUCN in partnership with the NCRE and the EU Delegation to New Zealand are pleased to offer Model EU Training and Simulation events to high school students across New Zealand.
+The NCRE with funding and support from the Erasmus+ Jean Monnet Programme of the European Commission, are pleased to offer Model EU Training and Simulation events to high school students across New Zealand.
 Students assume the roles of ‘Members of the European Parliament (MEPs)’, representing a political party and a Member State (MS) country.
 Delegates then work with members of their own party and those with similar interests to form a position on the various issues and find the best outcome to dealing with the crisis.
-Debate takes place in Committee session over 2 days and culminates in a Plenary Session at the end of the second day when Delegates attempt to accept a new Directive.
+Debate takes place in Committee session over two days and culminates in a Plenary Session at the end of the second day when delegates attempt to accept a new directive.
+Watch our 2021 Model EU event video